MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to build the first computer game in 1962 called "Spacewar!" and it was created by a group of MIT students.
+Programming can be done by anyone - even cats!
+A cat named Bento has written code for a computer game in the past.